dmbarbour/wikilon/docs/ApplicationModel.md

 * *hidden* definitions may be *deleted* if they have no clients

 Each declaration gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 Compression can be achieved by introducing new hidden, frozen words for common substructures - i.e. dictionary compression.

-## Immutable Objects

-Immutable objects will be modeled via the AO link layer.
-Token `{%foo@source}` will link an object `foo` from another dictionary, `source`.
-When `source` is identified by secure hash, we can easily validate that we have a specific, immutable `foo` object.

-can validate the secure hash for the immutable dictionary which contains `foo` among other objects.
-In general, we could reduce each source to the scope of either a single object or a strongly connected component (where multiple objects refer to each other via attributes).

-Immutable objects have potential to greatly improve the efficiency of large AO systems.
-They are easily shared, validated, cached, separately compiled, and linked by secure hash.
-But they preserve application-level structure and attributes, which simplifies tooling - search, rendering, type checking, and anything else we might support with attributes.

 ## Security for Dictionary Applications